What is UArctic?

 Learn more at www.uarctic.org.

 Want to study abroad in a northern country?
-There are more than 50 institutions in the eight circumpolar countries where UAF students can go as part of the north2north program.
-More than 80 Nanooks have already gone, some with scholarships or fellowships.
+There are more than 50 institutions in the seven circumpolar countries where UAF students can go as part of the north2north exchange program.
+More than 80 undergraduate and graduate Nanooks have already gone, some with scholarships or fellowships.

 Research is at the heart of UArctic, and graduate students are the new blood that pushes for innovation and resourcefulness.
 UAF graduate students can join one of more than two dozen thematic networks, which focus on subjects like engineering, geopolitics, climate change and indigenous issues, or design a study and research program of their own, in cooperation with their UAF school or college and another UArctic institution.